rahulnedunuri/cse15l-lab-reports/lab-report-5-week-9.md

 ### Basically, the grade script is giving points as follows...
 - 0 points if the file ListExamples.java is not located
 - 20 points if the file is submitted but doesn't compile
-- 50 points if the right file is submitted and compiles and another
+- 50 points if the right file is submitted and compiles
 - 25 points for passing each of the 2 JUnit Tests that test the merge() and filter() methods in ListExamples.java

 **for a total of 100 points**